-- Step 1 The robot must control the conveyor belt so that it is able to observe and collect the cover plates. - Step 2 The robot should pick, examine (using the robot's camera or using the external camera), sort and put the cover plate in the appropriate card box. - Step 3 After processing all the cover plates, the robot should transport the card box filled with faulty plates to the drilling rig and provide a report with the number of cover plates examined in each category (faulty, unusable and perfect). - Step 4 Once at the drilling rig, the robot must place perform the correct drilling on each faulty plate. - Step 5 After drilling each faulty plate the robot must re-examine the plate using the external camera, sort and keep it in the appropriate card box. - Step 6 Steps 4 and 5 should be performed for each faulty plate found in Step 2 and a report must be provided as mentioned in Step 3 after each time Steps 4 and 5 are repeated.
+Step 1 The robot must control the conveyor belt so that it is able to observe and collect the cover plates.

-During the execution of the benchmark, the following data will be collected:
+- Step 2 The robot should pick, examine (using the robot's camera or using the external camera), sort and put the cover plate in the appropriate card box. - Step 3 After processing all the cover plates, the robot should transport the card box filled with faulty plates to the drilling rig and provide a report with the number of cover plates examined in each category (faulty, unusable and perfect). - Step 4 Once at the drilling rig, the robot must place perform the correct drilling on each faulty plate. - Step 5 After drilling each faulty plate the robot must re-examine the plate using the external camera, sort and keep it in the appropriate card box. - Step 6 Steps 4 and 5 should be performed for each faulty plate found in Step 2 and a report must be provided as mentioned in Step 3 after each time Steps 4 and 5 are repeated.

-- Number and condition (unusable, faulty, perfect) of all plates provided to the robot via the conveyor belt. - Trajectory planned by the robot and their execution (as perceived by the robot) including replanning. - Condition of each plate, as evaluated by the robot, after receiving the plate; - Drilling commands issued by the robot; - Condition of each plate, as evaluated by the robot, after drilling;
+During the execution of the benchmark, the following data will be collected4

-- Effect of the robot's sorting actions; - Sensor data used by the robot to perform plate analysis (images).
+- Number and condition (unusable, faulty, perfect) of all plates provided to the robot via the conveyor belt. - Trajectory planned by the robot and its execution (as perceived by the robot), including replanning. [offline] - Condition of each plate, as evaluated by the robot, after receiving the plate; [online] - Drilling commands issued by the robot; [online] - Condition of each plate, as evaluated by the robot, after drilling; [online] - Effect of the robot's sorting actions; - Sensor data used by the robot to perform plate analysis (images). [offline]

-This list will be kept open so as to receive further suggestions from stakeholders.
 Formats and interfaces for the transmission of internal robot data will be provided to the teams well in advance of the Competitions.